History of cricket in the United States: Decline of popularity

 Even as the Philadelphians were touring England in 1908, grassroots support for cricket in their home city was waning.
 Many professionals began to fill their leisure time with other activities, such as golf and tennis.
 The game failed to align itself with the growing Olympic movement, despite invitations to participate from the organizers of the 1904 Summer Olympics in St. Louis.
 From around 1905, there was a decline in the number of matches held, and some of Philadelphia's great clubs closed due to a shortage of members.
 The last first-class match was played there in 1913, and Bart King's own Belmont Cricket Club sold its grounds and disbanded the following year.
-The game was still being played at Haverford College at least as late as 1925 at a high standard, when a team from the college visited England and played a number of English public schools.
+The game was still being played at Haverford College at a high standard at least as late as 1925, when a team from the college visited England and played a number of English public schools.
 Haverford College continues to field a cricket team and its last tour to England was in 2019.

 Another blow to cricket in the United States was the formation of the Imperial Cricket Conference in 1909.
-As the name implied, this was meant to be an organization for cricketing nations in the British Empire.
+As the name implied, this was meant to be an organization for cricketing nations within the British Empire.
 Countries such as Australia and South Africa were able to continue playing internationally, while the United States was left out.
 Although commentator Robert Waller predicted that cricket "had taken so deep a root in Philadelphia that it could never be uprooted," the lack of support and international apathy caused an irreversible decline.
-The sport's negative association with foreign heritage was strong enough that in 1923, the city of Seattle, fearing that its residents were becoming too similar to their nearby Canadian neighbors, decided to mostly ban cricket.
+The sport's negative association with foreign heritage was strong enough that in 1923, the city of Seattle, fearing that its residents were becoming too similar to their nearby Canadian neighbors, implemented a requirement for approval to be obtained for cricket to be played in public parks.